Postpartum bodies: Things you should know and how you can prepare

 There are several physical changes that your body experiences postpartum, but it would wrong not to mention the mental and emotional changes that many new mothers experience.

-While there are endless stories of mothers instantly connecting and loving their newborns, some women do not feel this instant connection to their child after giving birth, often resulting in feelings of shame and guilt.
+While there are endless stories of parents instantly connecting and loving their newborns, some don't feel this instant connection to their child after giving birth, often resulting in feelings of shame and guilt.
 Between 50 to 75% of new mothers experience a shift in their emotions called the “baby blues” after delivery.